skrivov/erapp/README.md

 These assumptions are deduced from the fact that each department defines rules using regional currency.

+## Edge Cases

+- An employee from a U.S. regional office travels to an EU country.
+The taxi receipt is issued in euros, but the expenses must be submitted in U.S. dollars.

+- An employee receives a receipt itemized in a vendor-specific format, but the department requires a department-specific breakdown.

+To handle these cases, we support an editable reimbursement form.
+The UI also prevents submitting a reimbursement request in a currency different from the required currency of the regional office.

 ## Key Technical Elements (see SPEC.md)

 - Architecture: Next.js App Router (TypeScript), Tailwind, Zod validation.